 Examples of Population Health Intervention ResearchA number of CIHR Institutes and partners have supported population health intervention research (PHIR) through a variety of creative funding mechanisms.

 - Healthy Living as a Core Function of Public Health

 - The Grade 10 Community Physical Activity Pass

 - Ownership by Local Stakeholders to Support Healthy Living for Youth in Schools

 - The Built Environment

 Northern Healthy Foods

-Evaluating the Northern Healthy Food Initiative: What is the impact on food security on Aboriginal and non-Aboriginal communities in Northern Manitoba?
+Evaluating the Northern Healthy Food Initiative: What is the impact on food security for Aboriginal and non-Aboriginal communities in Northern Manitoba?